LLM in International Intellectual Property Law

 Your Degree & After

-Studying the LLM with the University of London at AAU gives students the following:
+Studying the LLM with the University of London gives students the following:

 - In-depth and specialized knowledge in a particular area of law, with degree specializations demonstrating their knowledge;

 - Opportunity to engage in cutting edge research and legal projects, thereby putting them on the forefront of their chosen field;

 - A dynamic Master’s degrees, that will enhance their career prospects and put them on the path for further studies, such as a doctoral degree;

 - A full degree from the University of London